-At least one small outlier of olivine-phyric basalt is present in the far south of the property, conspicuous by its well-developed columnar jointing.
+A linear ridge of olivine-phyric alkali basalt is present within the western half of the Red stock (see Fig. 7.3), conspicuous by its well-developed columnar jointing.
+It is not known if these volcanics represent an isolated outlier of a flow sheet, or alternatively were independently fed by a small fissure pipe.
 The rocks are assigned to the early Pliocene Maitland Volcanics unit of Evenchick and Thorkelson (2005).
-They are compositionally similar to the Mount Edziza volcanics, and are within the age range (5.7-4.9 Ma, K-Ar) of that event, and are thus correlated.
+They are compositionally similar to the Mount Edziza volcanics, and are within the age range (5.7-4.9 Ma, K-Ar) of that volcanic event, and are thus correlated.